simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

 ..
 NOTE::

-   The 'dependencies'repository may contain items from external vendors, most notably Puppet, Inc. and EPEL but may also contain non-SIMP project files that have been compiled for distribution.
+   The 'dependencies' repository may contain items from external vendors, most notably Puppet, Inc. and EPEL but may also contain non-SIMP project files that have been compiled for distribution.